Bonis98/OAuth2-server/README.md

 <a id='url'></a>
 # URL Queries and Formatting

-Once everything is set up server is ready to Server requests.
+Once everything is set up Server is ready to Server requests.
 The Server is able to handle these requests:

 1. Client registration
 1. User registration